Government of Western Australia State Coat of Arms

 Coroner's Court of Western Australia

-Once a report of death is received, usually from the police, doctors or hospital authorities, the Coroner has legal control over the body of the deceased person and must establish:
+A report of death is usually received from the police, doctors or hospital authorities.
+Once a report of death is received the Coroner has legal control over the body of the deceased person and must establish if possible:

-• The particulars needed to register the death; and
+• the particulars needed to register the death under the Births, Deaths and Marriages Act 1998 (WA).

-In some cases the Coroner may comment and make recommendations about public health or safety or the administration of justice, to help prevent similar deaths happening.
+In some cases, the Coroner may comment and make recommendations about public health or safety or the administration of justice.
+These comments and recommendations are intended to help prevent similar deaths happening.

 There does not have to be anything suspicious about the death for the Coroner to be involved.
-Many investigations involve people who have died of natural causes.
+Many investigations determine a person died of natural causes.

-There will be an investigation into every reportable death.
+There will be an investigation into every reportable death as defined within the Coroners Act 1996 (WA).

-The investigation will vary depending on the circumstances of the death and may include:
+The investigation will vary depending on the circumstances of the death.
+The investigation may include:

 1. A review of the person's medical history and the circumstances of the death.